yanganto/relayer-game/README.md

 ### Conclusion of proposal mode
 Base on optimistic condition, there is alwasys a good relayer submit a correct proposal on each round.
-So the proposal mode, provide a `many-to-many` game, it provided a system let honest guys take over each other.
+So the proposal mode, provide a `many-to-many` game, it provided a system let honest guys extend from each other.
 Besides, the a comfirm block can slash more than one evil proposals provids a better game for honest relayer.